NNPDF/pineappl/docs/cli-tutorial.md

 To get more help on a specific subcommand, for instance `convolute`, which we've used already, run

-    pineappl convolute --help
+    pineappl convolute -h

 Depending on the version of PineAPPL this will show output similar to the
 following:

-    pineappl-convolute
     Convolutes a PineAPPL grid with a PDF set

-    USAGE:
-        pineappl convolute [OPTIONS] <INPUT> <PDFSETS>...
+    Usage: pineappl convolute [OPTIONS] <INPUT> <PDFSETS>...

-    ARGS:
+    Arguments:
       <INPUT>       Path of the input grid
       <PDFSETS>...
 LHAPDF id(s) or name of the PDF set(s)

-    OPTIONS:
+    Options:
+      -b, --bins <BINS>       Selects a subset of bins -i, --integrated        Show integrated numbers (without bin widths) instead of differential ones -o, --orders <ORDERS>   Select orders manually
-        -a, --absolute              Show absolute numbers of the scale variation -b, --bins <BINS>...
-Selects a subset of bins --digits-abs <ABS>      Set the number of fractional digits shown for absolute numbers [default: 7]
-            --digits-rel <REL>      Set the number of fractional digits shown for relative numbers [default: 2]
-        -h, --help                  Print help information
+          --digits-abs <ABS>  Set the number of fractional digits shown for absolute numbers [default: 7] --digits-rel <REL>  Set the number of fractional digits shown for relative numbers [default: 2] -h, --help              Print help
-        -i, --integrated            Show integrated numbers (without bin widths) instead of differential ones
-        -o, --orders <ORDERS>...
-Select orders manually
-        -s, --scales <SCALES>       Set the number of scale variations [default: 7] [possible values: 1, 3, 7, 9]

-This explains that `pineappl` needs at least two arguments, the first being the grid file, denoted as `<INPUT>` and a second argument `<PDFSETS>`, which determines the PDF set.
-Note that the argument has three dots, `...`, meaning that you're allowed to pass multiple PDF sets, in which case `pineappl` will perform the convolution with each PDF set, such that you can compare them with each other.
+This explains that `pineappl convolute` needs at least two arguments, the first being the grid file, denoted as `<INPUT>` and a second argument `<PDFSETS>`, which determines the PDF set.
+Note that this argument has three dots, `...`, meaning that you're allowed to pass multiple PDF sets, in which case `pineappl` will perform the convolution with each PDF set, such that you can compare them with each other.
 This subcommand also accepts a few optional parameters, denoted with `[OPTIONS]`.
-If you read the help message carefully, you'll notice for instance that the scale uncertainty shown previously is a 7-point variation, because the default value of `--scales` is `7`.

 ## `pineappl read`: What does this grid contain?

-If you're experienced, you've already inferred from the file name of the grid and the observable name `etal` what the convoluted numbers will most likely show.
+If you're experienced enough in high-energy physics, you've already inferred from the file name of the grid and the observable name `etal` what the convoluted numbers will most likely show.
 However, how can you be certain?
-Specifically, if you didn't generate the grid yourself you'll probably want to know the answers to the following
+Specifically, if you didn't generate the grid yourself you'll probably want to know the answers to the following questions:
-questions:

 1. For which process is the prediction for?
 2. Which observable is shown?